Last Updated on February 3, 2024 by Jan Bachelor

 Do you have a home NAS plus an Android TV (box) or a phone connected to a non-smart TV and want to mount the NAS onto the Android device to watch your movies on a TV?
 Then check out this article!

-How to mount an NFS share (such as from FreeNAS) from an Android box
+How to mount an NFS share to an Android box

 - On your Android box, install these apps (e.g. from Google Play):